chiaweilee/vue-twitter/README.md

 `<a class="twitter-timeline" href="https://twitter.c...` comes from https://publish.twitter.com/#

-get your widget a tag from above link, and parse it as default slot(except the script tag).
+get your `widget HTML code` from above link, and parse it as default slot(except the script tag).

 ### Use loading